Backbase/project-golden-samples/boat/README.md

 This example consists of three modules:

-- Server: This service provides a greeting message based on the received name
+- [Server](server): This service provides a greeting message based on the received name
-- Client: This service registers a user and calls the `Server` service to get a greeting message
+- [Client](client): This service registers a user and calls the [Server](server) service to get a greeting message
-- Api: The OpenAPI specification for the greeting services are stored in this module.
+- [Api](api): The OpenAPI specification for the greeting services are stored in this module.

 **Note**: It's important to keep your specifications in a separate module to prevent duplicating it in the server and client.

 ## API

 This module will package the OpenAPI specs using `maven-assembly-plugin`.
-Take a look at the `/api/assembly/api.xml` file to see how it's configured.<br/>
+Take a look at the [api.xml](api/assembly/api.xml) file to see how it's configured.<br/>
 For validating and bundling the spec file we can use `boat-maven-plugin`.
 Take a look at the executions of the plugin.

 ## Server

 The server uses the api dependency to generate the rest controller interfaces.</br>
-First we need to unpack the API dependency using the `maven-dependency-plugin`:
+First we need to unpack the API dependency using the `maven-dependency-plugin` in the [POM file](server/pom.xml):

 ```xml